Rishabhjha9868/Frontend-Projects/README.md

 This is english dictionary and in this project.

- My new project is  feedback UI.
+ My last project is  feedback UI.

  My last project is Heart trail animation.